10 Things You Didn’t Know About The Bugatti Chiron

 7. Aerodynamics, aerodynamics and more aerodynamics

-6. Bugatti Chiron devours air from all sides
+6. The Bugatti Chiron engine devours air from all sides

 We’ve already mentioned its air intakes and powerful powertrain.
 One doesn’t have to be a genius in order to figure out Chiron requires quite a lot of air for cooling.
 In fact, it needs 2,118 cubic feet or 60,000 liters of air every minute.
 That’s equivalent of half the volume of a 53-foot semi-trailer or equivalent of what an average person breathes in five days.

-5. Chiron’s coolant pumps do the same thing with liquid
+5. The Chiron’s coolant pumps do the same thing with liquid

 Just like quad-turbo W16 beast needs a lot of air for cooling and turbo purposes, Chiron’s coolant pump requires a lot of liquid.
 It circulates no less than 211 gallons or 800 liters of water per minute.
 Of course, Chiron doesn’t accumulate all that water within itself.
 It has two separate circuits – one for the engine and one for turbocharger intercoolers.
 The engine’s circuit alone holds 9.8 gallons of coolant which passes through the system on a three-second basis.
 Intercoolers, on the other hand are cooled by 3.2 gallons of liquid.